Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Deep Learning for Time Series

 \textbf{Backpropagation:} In order for the information to flow between layers, the backpropagation algorithm computes the gradient of the cost function with respect to the weights of a perceptron one layer at a time.
 Because of the nonconvexity of the loss function, a gradient-based optimizer is utilized to drive the prediction error to the lowest value possible.

-\textbf{Tensors:} Tensors are three-dimensional generalizations of two-dimensional matrixes.
+\textbf{Tensors:} Tensors are generalizations of two-dimensional matrixes to a larger dimension space.
 While the input data $\mathbf{\tilde D}$ is a two-dimensional time-indexed matrix, it has to be further reshaped to a tensor so that the third dimension is the time index\footnote{The order of this dimension does not have to be the third.
 For example, with Keras \cite{chollet2015keras}, the time index is the first dimension, while the other two are simply a design matrix for each time index.}.

 \textbf{Activation functions:} An activation function is a non-linear function\footnote{An exception is the linear activation function, which is used when the output data type is continuous.} that defines the output of a perceptron from a given set of inputs and weights.
 Relevant ones in our paper are: 1) for LSTM, we use hyperbolic tangent as an activation for the memory cell state and sigmoid for recurrent input, forget, and output gates 2) for FCDNN, we use the rectified linear unit dense layers.
 The output layer of the model is a dense layer with a softmax activation function that calculates a probability for every possible class, which represents the unique beam identifier as motivated in \eqref{eq:beam_selection}.